Search by Keyword

 According to Mark Lewisohn in his book “The Beatles Recording Sessions,” the first take of the rhythm track recorded this day “was a very heavy recording but the song grew progressively lighter after that, although guitars were always well to the fore.”
 Although a total of thirteen rhythm tracks were recorded, a decision was made that take ten was the best.
 The tape was therefore spooled back to take ten for overdubs.

 However, another decision was made regarding the conclusion of the song.
 The interplay of George’s guitar and Paul’s bass worked best on take six so the intention was to replace the end of take ten with the end of take six.
 This was decided on this day although the edit to combine these takes wouldn’t take place until the mixing stage.
+The edit can be detected at the 1:34 point of the song, on the second guitar note of the harmonized lead guitar passage that continues until the song's conclusion.
 However, take six was also included in the overdub process.

 The overdubs for the song included John’s lead vocals applied with ADT, Paul and George’s harmony vocals (also with ADT applied), handclaps, tambourine (reportedly played by John), hi-hat splashes (in the bridges) and occasional cymbal crashes by Ringo, and harmony lead guitar passages by Paul.
 These harmony guitar passages were also applied as overdubs to the end of take six for later editing purposes.
 At 2:45 am the next day, the recording of the re-make of “And Your Bird Can Sing” was complete.